-Subsequent to March 31, 2022, on April 28, 2022, and May 9 2022, in two \$50 million installments, we prepaid the remaining \$100.0 million of borrowings under the senior secured term loan facilities, resulting in a total payment of approximately \$105.7 million, inclusive of the principal amount, prepayment penalty and accrued interest.
-As a result of this repayment, we realized a charge on early extinguishment of debt of approximately \$(11.3) million, or \$(0.21) per basic share, comprised of the prepayment penalty and a charge-off of unamortized discount including transaction costs.
+During the three months ended June 30, 2022, we prepaid the remaining 100.0 million of the 225.0 million we borrowed under our senior secured term loan facilities, resulting in a total payment of approximately 105.7 million, inclusive of the principal amount, prepayment penalty and accrued interest.
+As a result of this repayment, we realized a charge on early extinguishment of debt of approximately 11.3 million, or 0.21 per basic share, comprised of the prepayment penalty and a charge-off of unamortized discount including transaction costs.